-6. ACQUISITION OF ADVENTUS NEWFOUNDLAND CORPORATION
+7. ACQUISITION OF ADVENTUS NEWFOUNDLAND CORPORATION

 During the year ended June 30, 2019, the Company purchased 100% of the issued and outstanding shares of Adventus NFLD from Adventus Zinc Corporation ("Adventus").
-Adventus NFLD holds 100% ownership of the Buchans Property (Note 4(a)(iii)), the Katie Project (Note 4(f)), and La Poile Project (Note 4(g)).
-For accounting purposes, the acquisition of Adventus NFLD has been recorded as an asset acquisition as Adventus NFLD is not considered to be a business when applying the guidance within IFRS 3.
+Adventus NFLD holds 100% ownership of the Buchans Property (Note 5(a)(iii)), the Katie Project (Note 5(f)), and La Poile Project (Note 5(g)).
+For accounting purposes, the acquisition of Adventus NFLD was recorded as an asset acquisition as Adventus NFLD is not considered to be a business when applying the guidance within IFRS 3.